Antelope-Memento/antelope_memento_api/README.md

 CPU_CORES = 2   // number of cpu cores, value should not exceed max number of cores available in the system

-MAX_RECORD_COUNT = 10  // maximum number of records that can be returned in a single request MAX_WS_TRANSACTIONS_COUNT = 1000 // maximum number of transaction records which can be emitted by websocket MAX_WS_EVENT_LOGS_COUNT = 100 // maximum number of event_log records which can be emitted by websocket
+MAX_RECORD_COUNT = 10  // maximum number of records that can be returned in a single request

+WS_TRACE_TRANSACTIONS_BLOCKS_THRESHOLD = 100 // maximum number of blocks threshold for which transactions will be emitted from websocket
+WS_TRACE_TRANSACTIONS_LIMIT = 100 // maximum number of irreversible transactions which can be emitted from websocket WS_FORK_TRANSACTIONS_LIMIT = 100 // maximum number of reversible transactions which can be emitted from websocket

 ```